 In keeping with its mission and goals, and in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, the Medical Campus promotes an environment of respect and support for persons with disabilities and will make reasonable accommodations.
 The definition of individuals with disabilities are those who currently have, have a record of having, or are regarded as having a physical or mental impairment that substantially limits one or more major life activity.
 Major life activities include caring for oneself, performing manual tasks, walking, seeing, hearing, breathing, and working.

-Individuals applying for admission, progression to clinical courses, and graduation from a program in Nursing and Allied Health Technologies must be able to meet the physical and emotional requirements of the academic program.
-In addition, students admitted to the programs in Nursing and Allied Health Technologies must possess the following qualities:
+Individuals applying for admission, progression to clinical courses, and graduation from a program in Nursing and School of Health Sciences must be able to meet the physical and emotional requirements of the academic program.
+In addition, students admitted to the programs in Nursing and School of Health Sciences must possess the following qualities:

 - The emotional maturity and stability to approach highly stressful human situations in a calm and rational manner.